Gluten-Free Broccoli Cheddar Soup

 Why You’ll Love this Recipe

 • Easy enough for weeknights.
 This soup comes together in one pot with everyday ingredients.
-It’s the kind of comfort food you can make on a Tuesday and still feel like you did something special.
+It’s the kind of comfort food you can make on a weeknight and still feel like you did something special.

 • It’s rich, cheesy, and fully gluten-free.

-This version uses a simple gluten-free roux and freshly shredded cheddar for a creamy, smooth texture—no graininess, no mystery flour blends, and no gluten in sight.
+This version uses a simple gluten-free roux and freshly shredded cheddar for a creamy, smooth texture.
+No graininess and no gluten in sight.

 Ingredients